ROCm/amdsmi/amdsmi_cli/README.md

                         [--loglevel {DEBUG,INFO,WARNING,ERROR,CRITICAL}]
                         [-g GPU [GPU ...]] [-a] [-w] [-o] [-t] [-b]

 If no GPU is specified, returns information for all GPUs on the system.
 If no topology argument is provided all topology information will be displayed.

 Topology arguments:
   -h, --help                                      show this help message and exit -g GPU [GPU ...], --gpu GPU [GPU ...]
 Select a GPU ID, BDF, or UUID from the possible choices:
-                                                  ID:0  | BDF:0000:23:00.0 | UUID:ffffffff-ffff-ffff-ffff-ffffffffffff
+                                                  ID:0 | BDF:0000:23:00.0 | UUID:c4ff73bf-0000-1000-80ff-ffffffffffff
-  -a, --access                                    Displays link accessibility between GPUs -w, --weight                                    Displays relative weight between GPUs -o, --hops                                      Displays the number of hops between GPUs
+                                                   all | Selects all devices -a, --access                                    Displays link accessibility between GPUs -w, --weight                                    Displays relative weight between GPUs -o, --hops                                      Displays the number of hops between GPUs